Stellar halos of bright central galaxies II: Scaling relations, colors and metallicity evolution with redshift: Conclusions

-At $z=2$, BCGs are more metal rich than both SHs and ICL by $\sim 0.4$ dex, but this gap shrinks to $\sim 0.1$ dex by $z=0$ as SHs/ICL become progressively more enriched through the stripping of more massive satellites.
+\paragraph{4.
+Metallicities.} At $z=2$, BCGs are more metal rich than both SHs and ICL by $\sim$0.4~dex, but this gap shrinks to $\sim$0.1~dex by $z=0$ as SHs/ICL become progressively more enriched through the stripping of more massive satellites.
 The convergence of metallicities over time highlights the role of late accretion in building chemically evolved outskirts.
-VEGAS observations, however, peak at lower metallicities, suggesting that disrupted dwarf galaxies contribute more strongly to observed halos than in our central-galaxy sample.
-This points to possible environmental or selection effects and emphasizes the diagnostic power of metallicity gradients for constraining progenitor mass functions. \item Overall picture.
+FDS observations, however, peak at lower metallicities, suggesting that disrupted dwarf galaxies contribute more strongly to observed halos than in our central-galaxy sample.
+This points to possible environmental or selection effects and emphasizes the diagnostic power of metallicity gradients for constraining progenitor mass functions.

-SHs appear as transition regions between the stars bound to BCGs and those belonging to the diffuse ICL.
-Their structural and stellar population properties are shaped by the interplay between halo concentration, ICL formation efficiency, and the mass spectrum of accreted satellites. \end{enumerate}
+\paragraph{5.
+Overall picture.} SHs appear as transition regions between the stars bound to BCGs and those belonging to the diffuse ICL.
+We emphasize that this interpretation follows directly from the adopted SH definition, while the trends in mass, structure, and stellar populations discussed in this work reflect genuine physical dependencies on halo concentration, ICL formation efficiency, and the mass spectrum of accreted satellites.
 These conclusions support a view in which SHs are not isolated components but rather the inner manifestation of the ICL, dynamically and chemically coupled to the outer galaxy environment.
-Future wide-field imaging and spectroscopic surveys (e.g. LSST, WEAVE, 4MOST) will be crucial to test these predictions by simultaneously probing structure, metallicity, and kinematics across large samples of halos in diverse environments.
+Future wide-field imaging and spectroscopic surveys (e.g.\ LSST, WEAVE, 4MOST) will be crucial to test these predictions by simultaneously probing structure, metallicity, and kinematics across large samples of halos in diverse environments.